School officials need to be informed of evidence-based education programs and how to implement the curricula in schools.

 How Your District Can Adopt CHART

-- Adopt an "abstinence-plus" sex education policy.
+- Adopt the CHART abstinence-plus sex education policy.

 - Identify educators to participate in required training for abstinence-plus sex education.